 Beetle Bounce: The minute Lydia saw this ride, she was SOLD.
 Rides are launched about 15 feet up toward LEGO scarab beetles, then drop down and bounce up again.

 Cargo Ace: This airplane ride is always a hit with younger kids, it's a ton of fun!

-Captain Cranky’s Challenge: Surprisingly, this ride was my favorite.
+Captain Cranky's Challenge: Surprisingly, this ride was my favorite.
 Yes, it went up in the air.
-Yes, I’m afraid of heights.
-This massive pirate ship spins and twirls, but it doesn’t go THAT high.
-And it gives you a great view of the park as a whole!
+Yes, I'm afraid of heights.
+This massive pirate ship spins and twirls, but it doesn't go THAT high.
+And it gives you a great view of the whole legoland california theme park!

-Coast Cruise: This was our final ride of the day and is possibly my top recommendation of all the Legoland California Rides.
-The slow and easy boat tour takes you through all of Miniland……and seeing the amazing LEGO structures?
+Coast Cruise: This is a great option for final ride of the day and is possibly my top recommendation of all the Legoland California Rides.
+The slow and easy boat tour takes you through all of Miniland (from San Francisco to New York City)……and seeing the amazing LEGO structures?
 Was so inspiring.
 We came home and Lydia spent hours building with her LEGOS.

 Duplo® Playtown: Technically, this isn't a ride it's a play area.
 But it was so much fun that I wanted to include it.
 This adorable play area is perfect for younger kids (and a great break for parents).